Oktopuce/site_generator/Documentation/Administrators/Index.rst

 ..
 Tip::

-   Before version 3.1 module TypoScript configuration like :typoscript:`module.tx_sitegenerator` can only be changed through custom extension.
+   If you want to use the module for non-admin users, you have to allow it like any other TYPO3 modules.

+   If applicable, in the "Access Rights" panel for **user** or for **user group**, check the "Web > Site generator / tree model duplicator [tx_wizard_sitegenerator]".

 ..
 Tip::

+   Before version **3.1** module TypoScript configuration like :typoscript:`module.tx_sitegenerator` can only be changed through custom extension.

    Since version **3.1** TypoScript configuration (setup only) can also be overridden with :ref:`pagets`.